 Utilize UC-NCORP Travel Expense Form

-Submit copy of legible itemized receipts.
+Submit copy of legible paid itemized receipts.
 The name of person who traveled should be printed at the top right hand corner of each page.

-Lost receipts require a memo explaining the charge which is attached to the Travel Expense Form and reviewed on a case by case basis.
-The non-itemized charges are subject to review and approval by the Administrator.
-This process does not apply to meals & tips.
+Lost or non-itemized receipts require a memo explaining the charge which is attached to the Travel Expense Form and reviewed on a case by case basis.

-Travel Expense Form is submitted to the Grant Manager.
+Approved Traveler will submit receipts for paid hotel, airfare, ground transportation, baggage, parking and tolls to UpstateNCORPFinance@srhs.com

+The UC-NCORP Grant Manager or designee will complete the travel expense report and submit to traveler for review and approval

+The Grant Manager or Designee will review travel expense report and make adjustments as appropriate per policy.
+Such as provided meals, tip exceeding 18%.
+Adjustments will be communicated to the traveler.

 The reimbursement process takes approximately one month.
 A check is payable to the designated institution or individual noted on the Travel Expense Form.

 Expense forms submitted to a Research Base for sponsored travelers must also be submitted to the Grant Manager to ensure appropriate distribution of any requested UC-NCORP funds

+Air Travel is for Main Cabin Only (Business and First Class Fares are Not Approved).
+Additional charges for preferred seating or Comfort Class is Not reimbursable.

-The use of Uber, Super Shuttles, Hotel Shuttles, and subway system is highly encouraged.
+The use of Uber, Super Shuttles, Hotel Shuttles, and subway system is highly encouraged, note tipping should not exceed 18% for Uber/Lyft or Taxi.

 Sharing of hotel rooms is encouraged when appropriate.

 When meals are provided at the research base meetings, then UC-NCORP does not reimburse traveler for meals consumed elsewhere.
 This includes breakfast and dinner reception provided at the meeting.
-Events with light hors d’oeuvres only will not constitute a meal and traveler can be reimbursed.
-If traveler tips over 18%, then traveler is responsible for that expense.
+Events with light hors d’oeuvres only will not constitute a meal and traveler will receive Per Diem.

 Items NOT reimbursable: